ElderMael/patternsfordeliveringmicroservices/manuscript/06-Project_Kickstarters.md

 ## Project Templates

-When the first microservices are deployed they are green field projects and they evolve along the tools and pipelines that work in tandem to provision them to platforms such as Kubernetes or AWS AMIs.
+Over most microservice platforms, when the first microservices are deployed they are green field projects and they evolve along the tools and pipelines that work in tandem to provision them to platforms such as Kubernetes or Cloud Virtual Machine Templates.
 These projects usually are hand crafted and developers pour all the best practices they know and can be utilized.

 Eventually, these projects  need to be duplicated in order to create more and more microservices.
 The duplication is also usually done by hand too.
-This is an error prone task because many things have to be changed and the possibility of making mistakes happen.
+This is an error prone task because many things have to be changed and the possibility of making mistakes happen whenever the structure of a template has to change.

+Examples of these errors are innumerable: changing package structures usually break dependency injection, renaming certain files or classes breaking configurations that depend on those fully qualified names, requiring to change database URLs (because sharing databases is a no-no on any microservice deployment).

 Unfortunately, project templates do not avoid the pain of having to modify things to create a new service without errors and manual